 For a city to sustain and thrive, economic development is one of the most important pieces to consider.
-Currently Oak Point's tax base is predominantly dependent on residential property taxes; however, it is important to note that some nonresidential developments are crucial for the economic support of the City because they provide a significant source of tax revenue and contribute in formulating a recession-proof community.
+Currently Oak Point's tax base is predominantly dependent on residential property taxes; however, it is important to note that some nonresidential developments are important for the economic support of the City because they provide a significant source of tax revenue.